Synthetixio/SIPs/SIPS/sip-68.md

 ### Remove the redundant LPToken Wrapper

-The LPToken Wrapper added additional complexity to the code without adding any additional benefits.
+The `LPTokenWrapper` added additional complexity to the code without adding any additional benefits.
 To simplify the code we propose to remove it.

 ### Refactor to set rewards and staking tokens via the constructor on deployment

 The staking and rewards tokens were hard coded addresses in each contract.
-Now that there are many of these on MAINNET and deploying almost 1 a week. instead of having to edit the code directly it is prefered to send the staking and rewards tokens as arguments to the constructor on contract creation.
+Now that there are many of these on MAINNET and deploying almost 1 a week, instead of having to edit the code directly it is prefered to send the staking and rewards tokens as arguments to the constructor on contract creation.

 ### Technical Specification